Larry Connors’ Double Seven Trading Strategy (Double 7 Trading System)

 What is Larry Connors’ Double Seven strategy?

-The strategy has just a few parameters:
+The strategy has just a few parameters and uses the following trading rules:

 This is all there is to it.
 No stop loss.
 A pretty simple strategy that can be tested in two minutes.